 KARMA -- Will financial freedom for Kate, Jessica and Carla change their reunion plans?

 TURN, TURN, TURN -- performed as a reading for OnAir Players.

 FLOATING THE FOOD CHAIN -- Saving the ecosystem is Sherman’s mission in life, but his mother doesn’t agree.
 She wants him to stop building dams and start searching for a proper mate before it’s too late.

 THE TEA PARTY --How will the Mad Hatter and March Hare persuade Alice to join the party of NO?
-Writing the Election 2012.
-Selected by Twinbiz and hosted as a reading by Dr. Barbara Ann Teer's National Black Theatre, NYC.
-Produced by The Oneness Project 4-29, 5-1-2016 at The American Theatre of Actors, NYC.
-Performed by Wandering Aesthetics for their Get Out the Vote performances 9, 10 2016 and Bread and Roses Theatre, London, 2-13-2017.
+Wandering Aesthetics for their Get Out the Vote performances and Bread and Roses Theatre, London.

 THE KINDLE PLAY -- Will Caitlyn and Duck Man defeat an insidious mob determined to destroy books?
 Produced by Theatre Inspirato, Toronto.
-To be performed by Readers Theater Repertory of San Pedro.
+Performed by Readers Theater Repertory of San Pedro.
 DOWN WITH THE KINDLE was performed at 353 Studios, N.Y. by Julia Genoveva’s An Evening with Julia and Friends.

 SCARIMONIOUS -- Sue has a scarimonious problem for Detective Britney and her assistants to solve.
 Produced by Youth Education on Stage.

 LOST -- Joe is always helpful to people adrift in a strange city.
 Produced twice for Asphalt Jungle Shorts.